Therapy for People-Pleasing & Over-Responsibility

 Over time, you begin to feel:

-clearer about what is yours vs. not yours
+clearer about what is yours and what is not

 more connected to your own needs and limits